-SBBCollege is required to comply with the cancellation policy requirements outlined in the California Private Postsecondary Education Act of 2009 and in the Accrediting Commission of Career Schools and College's (ACCSC) Standards of Accreditation.
-For students who request to cancel their enrollment, the College will evaluate both policies to determine which requirement is most beneficial to the student and apply that standard.
+SBBCollege is required to comply with the cancellation policy requirements outlined in the California Private Postsecondary Education Act of 2009) In addition, for students attending the Santa Maria Campus, the College is required to comply with the cancellation policy requirements found within the Accrediting Commission of Career Schools and College's (ACCSC) Standards of Accreditation.
+For Santa Maria students who request to cancel their enrollment, the College will evaluate both policies to determine which requirement is most beneficial to the student and apply that standard.
+For students attending other SBBCollege locations and request to cancel their enrollment, the College will apply the requirements of the California Private Postsecondary Education Act of 2009.
 Refer to the Catalog Addendum for the current application fee cost.